12 Jul Big Hype, Big TV and Big Disappointment: Google Marketing Live

 On Tuesday, Google live-streamed their Google Marketing Live event, which highlights their developments and innovations for the next 12 months on their paid platforms.
 Expectations were high, and Google were ramping up their marketing about it.

 Maybe expectations where set too high, as in the end we all felt a bit underwhelmed.
 There wasn’t a lot of innovation or any sizeable developments delivered.
 In fact, what was a ‘announced’ in most cases was already known or was something which had already been in beta.
+If you have any questions on topics mentioned in the live event or about Google’s paid platforms in general, don’t hesitate to contact us.

 Below I’ve detailed my takeaway from the event, and I’ve caught up with Alex and Will from our Paid Media team on their thoughts!